 A DWI can impact your ability to travel outside of Texas.

-If you are on parole or probation, you cannot leave the state of Texas without permission from the authorities.
+If you are on parole or probation, you are required to obtain permission from the authorities before leaving the state of Texas.
 Additionally, some bond conditions will restrict your travel.
-If you need to travel, but you are on bail, parole, or probation, make sure you speak to your DWI defense attorney and the authorities to agree on the terms first.
+If you need to travel while on bail, parole, or probation, ensure you consult with your DWI defense attorney and the authorities to agree on the terms beforehand.

-Some foreign countries will not allow a person with a DWI conviction to enter.
+Some foreign countries prohibit individuals with a DWI conviction from entering.

 - A DWI can bar you from entering Canada, even as a visitor